thenikolayli/keyclub_website/readme.md

 This is the website for the JHS Key Club.

-## Webmaster requirements/recommended knowledge.
-This is the stuff the webmaster should know in order to be able to manage and work with this effectively.
-- FastAPI
-- SolidJS
-- Nginx
-- MongoDB
-- Docker
-- Containerization
-- VPS (Virtual Private Server)
-- Website Hosting

-## What's what?
+## Files
 Here's the explanations for what everything is
-- .env - environment variables (change some during production)
+- `.env` - environment variables (change some during production)
-- key.json - credentials for logging into the Key Club service account, it's the account that logs hours and sends emails and such
+- `key.json` - credentials for logging into the Key Club service account, it's the account that logs hours and sends emails and such
-- docker-compose.yml - learn about Docker and containerization
+- `docker-compose.yml` - learn about Docker and containerization
-- \_\_init__.py - im not sure myself, but it helps Python find files using absolute paths
+- `\_\_init__.py` - it helps Python find files using absolute paths by seeing directories and modules

-## How to run this???
-Here are the instructions on how to do various things.
+## Instructions

 ### *setting up the virtual environments*
 ```